blumenthal/ubx_robotscenegraph/doc/manual.md

 ## Monitors

 A world model monitor raises events based on the changes of the model (here the graph) and if a certain condition is met.
 Examples are when attributes of a node change or new nodes are created.
-This concept is alse known as *change feed* in e.g. RethinkDB.
+This concept is also known as *change feed* in e.g. RethinkDB.

 A monitor is implemented via the *function block* mechanism.
 It allows to store a computation within the world model, that gets executed on every change.
 We refer to it as a *monitor function block*
 In fact, it is quite similar to the idea of a function block.
 Still there is a slight difference: